spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 Every crew cabin is locked and inaccessible to the players.
 Some are clearly occupied, as the characters can hear voices inside.
 Knocking or ringing the bell gets no answer.

 If the characters somehow force access, they find unremarkable housing units with no valuables beyond crew jumpsuits.
+Any crew members inside flee immediately.

 ### Bar

-> As you approach the bar, you see someone get thrown out.
-Two brawly bouncers physically hurl a crew member in a red uniform across the hall, where he slams into the wall and hits the ground with a thud.
+> As you near the bar, you see two brawly bouncers physically hurl a crew member in a red uniform across the hall, where he slams into the wall and hits the ground with a thud.
 He stands up and starts to protest, explaining that he didn’t mean anything by it, but the bouncers just glare at him until he leaves.
 When you approach, the bouncers look you up and down, but allow you to pass unchallenged.
 >
 > The attitude changes completely when you enter the bar.
 The room is full of crew members from every faction, drinking and laughing and relaxing together.
 Lo-fi music plays from a jukebox in the corner.
 You see a couple making out in a booth, wearing uniforms from opposing factions.
 Most of the light comes from neon signs on the wall.
 A large hand-written poster with the rules is hung near the bar, and a smaller sign reading “Help Wanted” is taped below that.
 >
 > Standing behind the bar, polishing a glass, is the bartender, a handsome human man with twinkling eyes, dark skin, and a silk shirt.
-He sees you looking around and smiles, gesturing for you to approach the bar.
+He sees you enter and smiles, gesturing for you to come closer.

 <aside class="block-torn-paper">